WANT TO KNOW ABOUT COMMISSIONS?

 SIZE & COST

-Commission prices vary depending on materials used and size.
+Commission prices vary depending on materials used, size and complexity.
 I paint on a variety of surfaces, the most common are paper, canvas and wood.
-For example, a small watercolor will start roughly at $150 for a 5 x 5 inch on paper.
+For example, a small watercolor will start roughly at $150 for a 8 x 8 inch on paper.
 The largest size I offer is 16” x 20”, but if you want something larger we can discuss.
 Below is a list of approximate pricing by materials for their associated surface and the cost on same size for a finished unframed piece.

 Note: depending on the direction of your commission, I may suggest a different size that will still align with these costs.
 For example, instead of a 8” x 8” I may recommend a 8” x 10” for the same cost.